ibm-vpc/terraform-provider-ibm/website/docs/r/is_bare_metal_server_reload.markdown

 # ibm\_is_bare_metal_server_disk

 Reload a Bare Metal Server with the existing image, keys and user data.
 This is a one time action resource, which would reload the OS on the bare metal server(with/without user_data).
-For multiple reload, multiple resources need to be used.
+For multiple reload, multiple `ibm_is_bare_metal_server_reload` resource need to be used.
 For more information, about managing VPC Bare Metal Server, see [About Bare Metal Servers for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-bare-metal-servers).

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.